dcellison/phi/categories/particles.md

 > particles add context to the sentence, expressing a mood or indicating a specific action.

-in phi, particles precede words or sentences they modify or are associated with. for example, starting a sentence with the particle `wa` turns that sentence into a question. no change is made to the word structure. if you remove `wa` the sentence becomes a statement.
-This is similar to the particle か (ka) at the end of a sentence in japanese. similarly, using the particle `na` before a word indicates that the word is the object of the sentence. for example `na whethu` indicates that `whethu` (`sky` in english) is the object. requiring particles to occur before words or sentences they modify or are associated with is uncommon in natural languages, but it seems to fit phi.
+in phi, particles precede words or sentences they modify or are associated with. for example, starting a sentence with the particle `wa` turns that sentence into a question; no change is made to the word structure. if you remove `wa` the sentence becomes a statement.
+This is similar to the particle か (`ka`) at the end of a sentence in japanese. similarly, using the particle `na` before a word indicates that the word is the object of the sentence. for example `na whethu` indicates that `whethu` (`sky` in english) is the object. requiring particles to occur before words or sentences they modify or are associated with is uncommon in natural languages, but it seems to fit phi.

 ## parts of speech